The Bob Dylan ‘Subterranean Homesick Blues’ Video: Then + Now

 The art from British actor and artist Noel Fielding used for the 2022 edition of the video

 To commemorate Bob Dylan’s 60th Anniversary as a recording artist in 2022, a new music video of 1965’s “Subterranean Homesick Blues”—featuring a kinetic collage of visuals by a diverse array of artists inspired by the original video’s lyric cue cards—was issued on May 6 of that year.
-Release of the video was announced by Sony Music Entertainment, Columbia Records and Legacy Recordings (SME’s catalog division), all of whom are also revealing, an Augmented Reality filter that provides a POV interactive experience featuring Dylan’s iconic Ray-Ban Wayfarers.
-Watch the clip below.
+The video came from Sony Music Entertainment, Columbia Records and Legacy Recordings (SME’s catalog division).

-The “Subterranean Homesick Blues 2022” AR lens filter may be found on the new Dylan60 microsite, which also includes both the original and the newly-designed lyric/cue cards (with artist attribution for the new images) and the classic original clip starring Bob Dylan (with background cameo appearances by Allen Ginsberg and Bob Neuwirth).
+The “Subterranean Homesick Blues 2022” video can also be found on the Dylan60 microsite, which also includes both the original and the newly designed lyric/cue cards (with artist attribution for the new images) and the classic original clip starring Bob Dylan (with background cameo appearances by Allen Ginsberg and Bob Neuwirth).

 An original frame from the 1965 clip